 After completing this course, students will be able to:

-Implement the Power BI service.
+Describe the Power BI suite of products.

 Describe the Power BI developer API.